radivot/myelo/README.md

 ```

 ![](docs/zhugeNchemoFig2B.png)

-The two figure appear to be identical to each other and to figure 2B in Zhuge et al 2012.
-Events were used above because reported times are not necessarily at the ends of integration step sizes, so it is possible that the implementation without events might be less accurate.
-High frequency components are, however, clearly present in the solution, and this would tend to keep integration step sizes small.
+Events were used because reported times are not necessarily integration times: the model with events could thus be more accurate.
+Identical solutions may be due to high frequencies causing integration step sizes small enough that differences are negligible.
-This may be why these two implementations yield identical results.

 #### Response of full model to chemo and G-CSF (Figure 6B)
-This code is the example on the Zhuge12 help page.
-It uses the full model, with both stem cells and neutrophils and both chemo and G-CSF.
+This code is the Zhuge12 help page example.
+It runs a model that includes both stem cells and neutrophils and both chemo and G-CSF.

 ```
 times <- seq(-zhugePars[["tauN"]],200,by=0.1)